Alexandra Cane Sizzles In Tiny Bikini During Solo Trip To Cuba

 The beauty wore her hair down in a side part.
 Her short, curly hair framed her face and reached just inches past her shoulders.

 Behind her was a light blue hut with a large poster.
 It seemed to be advertising a beach area.
-Further in the backdrop was another hut, flanked by short trees.
+Further in the backdrop was another hut flanked by short trees.

 This picture was taken on a sunny day with clear skies.
 The horizon looked a little hazy with wispy clouds.